Home|News|Factoring: the preferred method of financing for growing companies and those under LBO

 Factoring is a bottom-line financing tool, how is this of interest to investment funds?

-At what time to Private Equity funds use factoring in their holdings?
+When do private equity funds use factoring in their holdings?

 Are you able to discuss any recent deals?

-G. du H. In 2021, our team worked to set up around thirty or so new agreements, whether for international non-recourse factoring programmes or for French small companies.
-For one of these deals, we supported a European group recording 2.3 billion euros in sales revenue to replace and expand its factoring programme.
+G. du H. In 2021, our team worked to set up around 30 or so new agreements, whether for international non-recourse factoring programmes or for French small companies.
+For one of these deals, we supported a European group with 2.3 billion euros in sales revenue to replace and expand its factoring programme.
 In the space of three months, we helped the company receive a line of 300 million euros confirmed over five years and to seamlessly transfer over 23 entities across nine countries.
 We also supported a host of our clients in extending their programme to other group entities, which is a clear display of the usefulness of factoring for user firms.

 Why did Chateaudun Crédit change name to Fibus?

 T. R. Over the past five years, a total of 50% of our work has been with international groups, despite our name… One of our partners recently asked us: “How is it that a company with such an un-international name, which is so difficult to pronounce manages to develop internationally?”.
-We had to accept that our name – which is the street where our first office was opened -, didn’t say much about what we do.
+We had to accept that our name – which is the street where our first office was opened, didn’t say much about what we do.
 So we decided to move on from Chateaudun Crédit and become Fibus, still with the same goal of financing and securing your business!

 Remind us what it is that Fibus does?

-T. R. Fibus helps French firms and international groups to finance and secure their business.
+T. R. Fibus helps French firms and international groups finance and secure their business.
 We meet this need through three core business services: factoring, credit insurance and digital services.
 With factoring, we fully manage our client projects from the initial feasibility study to operational set-up, including team training and the tender process.
 With credit insurance (client risk insurance), we assist clients in choosing the best level of cover possible and integrate this in an optimal manner into their credit management processes.

 Finally, our IT solutions team both develops and integrates with our clients a range of tools to facilitate and automate certain financing management and client risk tasks.
 Fibus, therefore, comprises three distinct teams, the factoring team coordinated by Romain Chaufour and Maxime Bertin; the credit insurance brokering team coordinated by Marc Chaqués; and finally, the IT solutions team headed up by Frédéric Pouhet.